StrataFoundation/strata/packages/docs/docs/getting_started.md

 ## Initializing the SDK

-Every smart contract on Strata comes with an SDK for easy use.
-The two main smart contracts are spl-collective and spl-token-bonding.
+Every smart contract on Strata comes with an SDK.
+The two main smart contracts are `spl-collective` and `spl-token-bonding`.

 Let's get started by installing the sdks